Austinkuria/clinique-beauty/README.md

 - Push your branch: `git push origin feature-name`.
 - Open a Pull Request for review.

+## Troubleshooting

+If you encounter issues:

+1. **Check environment variables** - Make sure all required variables are set correctly
+2. **Verify Supabase connection** - Test your Supabase credentials
+3. **Check ngrok status** - For M-Pesa issues, verify ngrok is running and configured
+4. **Review server logs** - Check the server console for error messages
+5. **Consult the docs** - See documentation in the `/docs` directory for specific guides

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software in compliance withthe license terms.
+You are free to use, modify, and distribute this software in compliance with the license terms.

-Thank you for your contributions!
+## Contact

+For questions or support, please open an issue in the GitHub repository or contact the project maintainers.